Overview and Strategic Plan

 - Jeffrey Woo (Post-Doc, 2016) Research interests include statistical disclosure control, including misclassification of categorical variables in generalized linear models, and convex optimization issues in application of disclosure control methods to official statistics.
 Teaching interests in introductory statistics with a focus on preparing students for careers in business and finance.

-- Rebecca Hehn (Lecturer, 2016): Teaching statistics for biologists and premedical students.
+- Maria Ferrara (Lecturer, 2018): Teaching statistics for biologists and premedical students.

-- Krista Varanyak (Lecturer, 2017): Teaching statistics to undergraduates and undergraduate majors.
+- Krista Varanyak (Lecturer, 2017): Teaching statistics to undergraduateand undergraduate majors.

 2. Teaching and Student Activities